 About Moeco BLE gateway The Moeco BLE gateway is an Android application that helps you to: Discover Bluetooth-powered devices; Connect to them; Collect data packages from them; Store and transfer these data packages to the Moeco platform; Assign coordinates to the devices that have no geolocation trackers.
 Installing the app We recommend using devices that are running Android 7.x, 8.x, or 9.x.
 Open the app page in Google Play.

 This section contains how-to articles on the main workflows you can come across while working with the Moeco platform.
-Adding sensors to organization accounts Creating shipment Checking shipment state and location Managing alerts, notifications, and warnings Exporting shipment history Identifying alarming shipments Creating shipment tracking links for end customers [desktop] Sharing shipment tracking links for end customers [mobile] Inviting new users to your organization account Tracing transportation history by shipment lifecycles Enabling Moeco BLE gateway running in background Editing shipment parameters Configuring Moeco BLE gateway Topping up organization account Finishing shipments Reusing sensors Finding faulty sensors
+Adding sensors to organization accounts Creating and editing shipments [desktop] Creating and editing shipments [mobile] Checking shipment state and location Managing alerts, notifications, and warnings Exporting shipment history Identifying alarming shipments Creating shipment tracking links for end customers [desktop] Sharing shipment tracking links for end customers [mobile] Customizing tables in logistics dashboard Managing custom parameters in logistics dashboard Managing users in your organization Tracing transportation history by shipment lifecycles Enabling Moeco BLE gateway running in background Configuring Moeco BLE gateway Topping up organization account Finishing shipments Reusing sensors Finding faulty sensors

 All the Moeco sensors get associated with organization accounts so that companies can link purchased sensors with their shipments on-the-go.
 The basic workflow of adding sensors to the organization account is through cooperation with a Moeco manager.
 For a customer, it means that the sensors get associated with their account automatically.
 However, Moeco provides various options for sensors purchasing and delivery.
 Sometimes adding sensors to the platform can’t be performed automatically.

 For many goods, ambient conditions during transportation are crucial, and shipments tracking is of a great help.
 Shipment is the main entity of the Moeco platform.
 It is any unit of transportation that should be tracked.
 However, before tracking a shipment, you need to link the Moeco sensor to it.
 There are two ways to do that: Via the Moeco app; Via the logistics dashboard.
-Using the Moeco app The Moeco app is the most convenient way to link sensors to shipments because you use your Android or iOS device and spend just a couple of minutes on each unit.
+Creating a shipment The Moeco app is the most convenient way to link sensors to shipments because you use your Android or iOS device and spend just a couple of minutes on each unit.

 Initial data are available in the dashboard within approximately 6 minutes after sensor activation.
 This is the first transaction that shows shipment state right after sensor start.
 All the future transactions are collected according to the sensor settings.
 To check your shipment status and location, go to the logistics dashboard, find the shipment in the table and click its name.
 In the page that opens, you can see: A list of sensors linked to this shipment with quick data on each of them; An interactive map with the shipment route; The shipment transportation history.